Involvement Awards

 - Once nominated, the student leader will receive an email from Student Engagement asking them to apply for this award

-- Resume: no more than 1 page, highlighting only accomplishments during your time attending the University of Florida.
+- Resume: No more than 1 page, highlighting only accomplishments during your time attending the University of Florida.

 - Essay: No more than 1,000 words, addressing how your involvement at the University of Florida has impacted yourself and the campus community through leadership and service.